Quasi-Monte Carlo methods for lattice systems: a first look: Low-discrepancy (t,d) -sequences

 where the implied constants depend only on $b$ and $d$.
 If either $d=2$ or $b=2$, $d=3,4$, we have

 and otherwise

 \end{theorem}

 Explicit constructions of $(t,d)$-sequences are available.
 Examples are the generalized Faure, Sobol', Niederreiter and Niederreiter--Xing sequences.
-All these examples fall into the category of constructions called \textit{digital sequences}.
-We refer to \cite{DiPi10} for further reading on this topic.
+All these examples fall into the category of constructions called \textit{digital sequences}, see \cite{DiPi10}.
+To complete this section, we will describe briefly Sobol' sequences and give references for their practical implementations.
+Sobol' sequences are among the most widely used and recommended QMC sequences by simulation practitioners (see \cite{Glasserman} for successful applications of Sobol' sequences in finance), and they are the QMC sequences selected for our numerical experiments.